Edgar Martínez

-Edgar Martínez (born January 2, 1963), nicknamed "Gar" and "Papi", is an American former professional baseball player and coach.
-He played in Major League Baseball (MLB) as a designated hitter and third baseman for the Seattle Mariners from 1987 through 2004.
-He served as the Mariners' hitting coach from 2015 through 2018.
+Edgar Martínez (born January 2, 1963), nicknamed "Gar" and "Papi", is a Puerto Rican former professional baseball player who is currently the senior director of hitting strategy coach for the Seattle Mariners of Major League Baseball (MLB).
+He played in MLB as a designated hitter and third baseman for Seattle from 1987 to 2004.
+He served as the Mariners' hitting coach from 2015 to 2018 and returned to the position in August 2024.
+He has also been a hitting advisor with the Mariners from 2019 through 2024.

 Martínez grew up in Dorado, Puerto Rico.
 Not highly regarded as a prospect, he signed with the Mariners as a free agent in 1982, and was given a small signing bonus.
-He made his major league debut in 1987, but did not establish himself as a full-time player until 1990, at age 27.
+He made his major league debut in 1987 but did not establish himself as a full-time player until 1990, at age 27.
 In the 1995 American League Division Series, he hit "The Double", which won the series and increased public support for Mariners baseball as they attempted to fund a new stadium.
 He continued to play until 2004, when injuries forced him to retire.
+MLB's award for the best designated hitter was renamed the Edgar Martínez Award in 2004 before his retirement.

 Martínez was a seven-time MLB All-Star, five-time Silver Slugger, and two-time batting champion.
-He is one of 18 MLB players to record a batting average of .300, an on-base percentage of .400, and a slugging percentage of .500 in 5,000 or more plate appearances.
+He is one of 15 MLB players to record a batting average of .300, an on-base percentage of .400, and a slugging percentage of .500 in 8,500 or more plate appearances.
 The Mariners retired his uniform number 11 and inducted him into the Seattle Mariners Hall of Fame.
-Martínez was elected into the National Baseball Hall of Fame in 2019.
+In 2019, Martínez was elected into the National Baseball Hall of Fame.

 Early life

-Martínez was born in New York City on January 2, 1963, to José and Christina Salgado Martinez, who were from Puerto Rico.
-His parents divorced when he was two years old, and he was taken in by his grandparents, who lived in the barrio of Maguayo in Dorado, Puerto Rico.
-Martínez taught himself how to speak English and how to use computers.
+Martínez was born in New York City on January 2, 1963, to José and Christina Salgado Martínez, who were from Puerto Rico.
+His parents divorced when he was two years old, and he was raised by his grandparents, who lived in the barrio of Maguayo in Dorado, Puerto Rico.
 When he was 11 years old, his parents reconciled.
 His brother and sister returned to New York to live with their parents, but Edgar opted to remain in Dorado with his grandparents.

 Martinez became inspired to play baseball after watching fellow Puerto Rican Roberto Clemente play in the 1971 World Series.
-He played with his cousin Carmelo Martínez in the backyard of his home.
+He began playing in youth leagues when he was 11.
+He played with his older cousin Carmelo Martínez in the backyard of his home.
 Scouts watched Carmelo with interest, but Edgar did not draw their attention.
-He attended the Interamerican University of Puerto Rico, studying business administration.
-He played semiprofessional baseball and worked two jobs, as a supervisor in a furniture store by day and in a General Electric factory at night.
+He attended Interamerican University of Puerto Rico, studying business administration.
+He played semi-professional baseball and worked two jobs, as a supervisor in a furniture store by day and in a General Electric factory at night.